randa-mu/loops-2025-onlyswaps-workshop/README.md

 3. **Implement `executeSwap`**

    Navigate to the comment labelled `1.`
-   Here you should call `rrequestCrossChainSwap` on the onlyswaps router to actually create an order for the amount required.
+   Here you should call [`requestCrossChainSwap`](https://github.com/randa-mu/onlyswaps-solidity/blob/cf80cf7a1944954d2bb65fd33effad49207c9c09/src/interfaces/IRouter.sol#L105-L120) on the onlyswaps router to actually create an order for the amount required.
    You will need to pass the amount + the fee as a value, or else it will revert!

    This emits returns a `requestId` you can use to track the swap.
    It also emits an event with the requestId for tracking offchain.
-   `requestId`s are deterministic based on the swap parameters, so you can pass all the parameters to the `getSwapRequestId` function to figure it out if you lose it.
+   `requestId`s are deterministic based on the swap parameters, so you can pass all the parameters to the [`getSwapRequestId`](https://github.com/randa-mu/onlyswaps-solidity/blob/cf80cf7a1944954d2bb65fd33effad49207c9c09/src/interfaces/IRouter.sol#L163-L166) function to figure it out if you lose it.

 4. **Implement `hasFinishedExecuting`**